 When therapist and medical professionals talk about shoulder stability, they tend to stress the importance of proper rotator cuff function.
-What exactly is a rotator cuff?
-What is its role in shoulder stability?
+What exactly is a rotator cuff, and its role in shoulder stability?

 The rotator cuff is a layman term given to a group of 4 muscles and their tendons that connects the humerus and scapula.
-They essentially work to pull the humerus head into the glenoid cavity, providing integrity to the shoulder joint through its entire movement range.
+They work to pull the humerus head into the glenoid cavity; providing integrity to the shoulder joint through its entire movement range.

-The rotator cuff muscles are relatively smaller than the ‘big’ shoulder muscles such as the deltoids, trapezius.
-While their role in the large movements of the arm are smaller in terms of 'force' exerted, they play a crucial role in enabling those movements.
+These four muscles are relatively smaller than the ‘big’ shoulder muscles such as the deltoids, trapezius.
+In terms of ‘force’ exerted, their role in the large movements of the arm is smaller.
+However, they play a crucial role in enabling those movements.
 They keep the glenohumeral joint stable allowing the bigger muscles to work more effectively.
-As you can see from the diagram above, the four muscles are arrange to almost around all the point of the humeral head.
+The four muscles are arranged around the humeral head, as shown in the diagram above.
 This allows at least one of the four muscles to be able to ‘pull-in’ the humeral head into the glenoid cavity.

-Take for a example when we raise our arm up from the side.
-This movement is primarily driven by our bigger deltoid shoulder muscle.
-However, given the shape and the angle of the glenoid cavity, this movement pulls the humeral head upwards out of the gleniod cavity.
-So without the rotator cuff muscles, the shoulder joint would ‘slip’ upwards and outwards a little from the glenoid cavity, changing the fulcrum position, resulting a poor performance of the deltoid muscles in raising the arm.
+Take for example when we raise our arm up from the side.
+Our bigger deltoid shoulder muscle primarily drives this movement.
+Given the shape and the angle of the glenoid cavity, this movement pulls the humeral head upwards out of the glenoid cavity.
+Without the rotator cuff muscles, the shoulder joint would ‘slip’ upwards and outwards a little from the glenoid cavity.
+This will change the fulcrum position – resulting in a poor performance of the deltoid muscles in raising the arm.

 Take a look at our previous article to discover how to best strengthen your rotator cuff muscles: The rotator cuff stability